timmwuensch/timmwuensch.github.io/README.md

 The first segment refers to the variety of **Data Sources and Technologies**.
 Here you have to identify valid data sources (databases or datastreams) and convert data into a usable structure for further analytics (Data Ware House).
 In this context Data Scientists make use of ETL-Pipelines (Extract-Transform-Load) to transform and convert data.

-The second segment refers to so-called **Data Framework**s (e.g. Pandas or Apache Spark).
+The second segment refers to so-called **Data Frameworks** (e.g. Pandas or Apache Spark).
 These frameworks or libraries provide data structures and methods to handle the data.
 The selection of an adequate Data Framework is often based on the amount, size and type of data.

 The third segment refers to variety of **analytical, statistical and mathemetical methods** which are used by Data Scientists.
 These methods can range from statistical basics, over regression models to Machine Learning Models.